Is StockX Legit? 11 Facts About Shoes, Authentication, Shipping and Returns

 3. How Does StockX Work?

-Originally released in April 1985 during Michael Jordan’s rookie season with the Chicago Bulls, these Air Jordan 1 High sneakers sell for $15,000 on StockXOriginally released in April 1985 during Michael Jordan’s rookie season with the Chicago Bulls, these Air Jordan 1 High sneakers sell for $15,000 on StockX
+Originally released in April 1985 during Michael Jordan’s rookie season with the Chicago Bulls, these Air Jordan 1 High sneakers sell for $15,000 on StockX

 4. How Does the Authentication Process Work?

-StockX is committed to real products and manages its own authentication process.
-StockX believes they have an outstanding approach and claim that only .3% of buyers are unhappy with their purchase.
+StockX is committed to authentic products and manages its own authentication process.
+StockX believes it has an outstanding approach and claims that only 0.3% of buyers are unhappy with their purchase.

 There are two primary steps to this authentication process: